-- Mix the red chili paste and tamarind juice with the coriander and turmeric powders and salt to taste.
+Mix the red chili paste and tamarind juice with the ground coriander and turmeric and add salt to taste.
 Then add the grated coconut and half the coconut milk.
 Mix well.

-- Put the pieces of fish in a large, flat dish and pour the above mixture over it to cover.
-Make sure all the pieces are coated.
-Marinate for 3 hours.
+Place the pieces of fish in a large, flat dish and pour the mixture over it to cover.
+Make sure all the pieces are coated, and marinate for 3 hours.

-- Heat the cooking oil in a deep pan, on a medium flame till hot.
-Add the curry leaves, fenugreek seeds, green chilies.
+Heat the cooking oil in a deep pan over a medium flame until hot.
+Add the curry leaves, fenugreek seeds, green chili.
 Fry for roughly 2 minutes, or until the oil stops splattering.

 Now add half the onion paste.
 Fry until the onion begins to brown very slightly.

 Fry till the spices start to release their oil and tomato turns darker.
 Stir frequently while frying.